Karla

 Nelda Brown

-Nelda continues to believe in and support Begin Anew’s (formerly Christian Women’s Job Corps) mission and vision.
+Nelda believed in and supported Begin Anew’s (formerly Christian Women’s Job Corps) mission and vision.
 She was a member of the original group of volunteers who saw a need to serve women who were overlooked and underserved.
-She humbly shares that she initially got involved because of her relationship with Begin Anew co-founders Candy Phillips and Creely Wilson.
+She humbly shared that she initially got involved because of her relationship with Begin Anew co-founders Candy Phillips and Creely Wilson.
 Within five years of the founding date (1997), Nelda agreed to serve as Board Chairman from the fall of 2002 through the summer of 2003.

 She also stepped up to serve on the annual fundraiser committee in 2005 and in 2013 and 2014, she was asked to serve as the Committee Chair.